Add diversity to your child’s library with these children’s books with people of color and celebrate diverse cultures near and far!

 The same is true with children’s books.

-Have you considered the host of characters in your children’s books?
-Many books feature animals or ambiguous illustrations, or characters that don’t reflect the diversity of our communities.
-That’s why it’s refreshing to find people of color in these books, even if you don’t identify with a particular ethnicity.
+For instance, have you considered the characters in your children’s books?
+Many books feature animals or ambiguous illustrations, or characters that don’t reflect the diversity of our global community.
+That’s why it’s refreshing to find people of color in these books.

 Below are several children’s books with people of color.
-These are the books that celebrate the diversity that doesn’t always get represented in our lives.
+These books celebrate the diversity that doesn’t always get represented.

 And regardless of your ethnicity, these books are important because they show us the world we live in.
 You may live in a single-ethnic community, but you can still read about different cultures.
 Your kids may not find diversity within their physical communities—these books will bridge that gap.

 These books also cement the idea that we are indeed different people.
-And for my bi-racial kids, these books are even more affirming that being different can be a good thing.
+And for my bi-racial kids, they affirm that being different can be a good thing.

 Children’s books with people of color